-The process known as External Installer or McAfee Integrated Security Platform Installer or Microsoft .NET Framework Setup Bootstrapper or Setup Launcher or Setup.exe or Charting Companion or Microsoft Visual C (version 2005 ATL Update kb973923 - x86 8.0.50727.4053)
+The process known as External Installer or McAfee Integrated Security Platform Installer or Microsoft .NET Framework Setup Bootstrapper or Charting Companion or Microsoft Visual C (version 2005 ATL Update kb973923 - x86 8.0.50727.4053)

-belongs to software InstallShield or Microsoft Visual Studio (version 2005) or Microsoft .NET Framework or McAfee Integrated Security Platform Installer or Windows Communication Foundation or Microsoft Silverlight or Stub or Microsoft Visual C (version 2005 ATL Update kb973923 - x86)
+belongs to software Microsoft .NET Framework or McAfee Integrated Security Platform Installer or Microsoft Silverlight or Stub or Microsoft Visual C (version 2005 ATL Update kb973923 - x86) or Microsoft Visual Studio (version 2005)

-by Microsoft (www.microsoft.com) or InstallShield Software (www.installshield.com) or McAfee (www.mcafee.com) or Amyuni Technologies.
+by Microsoft (www.microsoft.com) or McAfee (www.mcafee.com) or Amyuni Technologies.

 Description: Install.exe is not essential for the Windows OS and causes relatively few problems.
-Install.exe is located in a subfolder of C:\Windows or sometimes in a subfolder of C:\Windows\System32\drivers.
+Install.exe is located in a subfolder of "C:\Program Files".

 It is not a Windows core file.
 There is no file information.
-Install.exe is an unknown file in the Windows folder.
-The program is not visible.
-The process starts upon Windows startup (see Registry key: MACHINE\Run, Run, win.ini, DEFAULT\Run, MACHINE\RunServices, MACHINE\RunServicesOnce, RunOnce, User Shell Folders, MACHINE\User Shell Folders).
-Install.exe is able to record keyboard and mouse inputs, monitor applications, hide itself and manipulate other programs.
-Therefore the technical security rating is 76% dangerous, however you should also read the user reviews.
+The program starts when Windows starts (see Registry key: DEFAULT\Run, MACHINE\Run, MACHINE\RunServicesOnce, Run, MACHINE\RunServices, RunOnce).
+Install.exe is able to record keyboard and mouse inputs.
+Therefore the technical security rating is 44% dangerous, however you should also read the user reviews.